 It can also be treated surgically.

-The cost of treatment depends on the severity as that dictates the cost.
-“Plus, the larger the dog the more expensive the medication,” says Vet Sophie.
+The cost of treatment depends on the severity.
+“Plus, the larger the dog the more expensive the medication,” says Dr. Bell.

-Supplements containing omega three and six and hyaluronic acid for joint support can help.
-“Event if symptoms are mild all dogs should receive monthly supplements,” says Vet Sophie.
+Supplements containing omega-three and omega-six fatty acids, and hyaluronic acid for joint support, can help.
+“Event if symptoms are mild all dogs should receive monthly supplements,” says Dr. Bell.

-“There should be an emphasis on keeping weight down, using ramps to get in and out of the car, avoiding the stairs and putting anti-slips mats (like yoga mats) down in the house to stop slipping on the floor.”
+“There should be an emphasis on keeping weight down, using ramps to get in and out of the car, avoiding the stairs and putting anti-slips mats (like yoga mats) down in the house to stop slipping on the floor,” Dr. Bell adds.

-Surgery for hip dysplasia can be very expensive – £2,000-£5,000+ per hip.
+Surgery for hip dysplasia can be very expensive – often more than $4,000 per hip.
 But 10-12 years of treatment for pain relief could well exceed this one-off cost.

 Dogs with severe cases that aren’t treated surgically will sadly have a dramatically shortened lifespan.